 - Denial: The initial shock of loss leads to disbelief.
 Emotional numbness acts as a form of self-defense from reality.

 - Anger: As reality sinks in, anger will begin to develop.
 This comes from a combination of your emotions and almost acts as a way to exhaust the stress.
-This stage often causes the mourner to lay blame on persons or things for the death.
+This stage often causes the mourner to blame on people or things for their pet's death.

 - Bargaining: This is the "what if" stage.
 The grieving person envisions a way to have prevented the death.
-Guilt often accompanies bargaining.
+Guilt often accompanies the bargaining stage.

 - Depression: This can be a difficult stage to endure, but it is expected during the healing process.
-A sad situation calls for sadness, and the reality of the death can cause a person to get very low.
-It is normal, but not without end.
+A sad situation calls for sadness, and the reality of a pet's death can cause a person to get very low.
+This is normal, but not without end.
 However, serious long-term depression is a sign to seek help from a professional.

 - Acceptance: Though the sadness and grief may remain forever, the acceptance stage means coming to terms with the reality of the death.
 Accepting it does not mean you are "over it."
 Acceptance simply means you understand that life goes on.